Preliminary remark BA/MA

 You can obtain a certified Transcript of Records, for example to apply for a Master's programme, at the Examination Office.

-The Bachelor's program in Sociology begins once a year in the winter semester.
-Since the winter semester 2007/2008 the bachelor major sociology is admission restricted.
-As of the winter semester 2021/2022 the bachelor minor sociology is also again admission restricted.
+The bachelor's degree in sociology begins once a year in the winter semester.
+Since the winter semester 2022/23, the bachelor's major in sociology has been free of admission.
+From the winter semester 2021/2022, admission to the minor in sociology will again be restricted.
 Further information can be found here.

 Information on enrolment can be found under the respective page of the study programme under Prospective Students.

 Can I transfer from another university to Tübingen in one of the current Master's programmes in Sociology?

 Basically yes, if the general application requirements for the respective Master's programme are fulfilled.
 The application should be addressed to the Student Administration and is possible in both winter and summer semesters.
 Here you will find all important information about applying to a higher semester.
 To ensure that you apply for the correct semester, please contact the Student Advisory Service before applying.

 How can I change from another subject to Sociology?

 If you want to transfer to the first semester of the BA major or the BA minor in Sociology, you first need to apply in due time and receive a new letter of admission.
 This is only possible for the winter semester.
 The same applies to a transfer from another MA programme to one of the MA programmes in Sociology.

 If the transfer takes place in the third semester or in a higher semester, a study-related consultation must take place.
 Please contact the Student Advisory Service for this.

 Those who have appropriate creditable sociological achievements can transfer to a higher semester.
 This is possible for both the winter and summer semester.
 Please contact the Student Advisory Service (in good time!).

 The formal procedure for switching programmes is carried out by the Student Administration.
 Please ask there for more detailed information on the formalities.